confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 ## <a name="step-7"></a>Step 7: Create Stream Processing with Flink

 Now that we have our infrastructure and topics in place, let's add some real-time stream processing power with Flink SQL!

+> [!NOTE]
+> **Flink mapping to Confluent**
+>
+> In Confluent, clusters map to Flink databases and Kafka topics map to Flink tables.

+Follow these steps to create a real-time aggregate view of our pizza orders:

 1. Navigate to your Flink compute pool.
 2. Click **Open SQL workspace**.